Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Thank you so much.
 We have our next question coming in from the line of Aniket Madhwani.
 Please go ahead.

 Yeah, hi.
-I just.
-I was just going through the P L and just realized that there is a significant dip here on year basis.
-I mean if you Compare to the December 2024 number.
-So there is around 16 drop in top line.
-So any specific reason for.
+I was just going through the P&L and just realized that there is a significant dip year-on-year basis.
+I mean, if you compared it to the December 2024 number, so there is around 16% drop in top line.
+So any specific reason for that?

 Anil Jain

-I think we did explain that earlier also.
-It is because of the discontinuation of power trading business.
-And the refrigeration business.
-Refrigerant gas business.
-That is why there’s a tip.
+Aniket, I think we did explain that earlier also.
+It is because of the discontinuation of power trading business and the refrigeration business, refrigerant gas business.
+That is why there’s a dip.

 Okay.
-So you will be expecting the.
-I mean we will be expecting to improve in coming quarters.
-Right.
-Our
+So you will be expecting the — I mean, you will be expecting to improve in coming quarters, right?
+Hello?

 Dinesh Kumar Agarwal

-Profit will keep improving.
-I mean our focus is creating maximum profit in the business.
-We are realigning the strategy.
-We have discontinued where margin is less like power trading refrigerant gas which we have spoken.
-And we are also.
-Our focus is more on growing the service business which is as handling and the mining service business.
-We’re not concentrating on more of a coal trading also.
-We are reducing it.
-That is the reason revenue drop has happened.
-Whereas profit has increased from year on.
+Our profit will keep improving.
+I mean, our focus is creating maximum profit in the business.
+We are realigning the strategy, we have discontinued where margin is less like power trading, refrigerant gas, which we have spoken.
+And we are also — our focus is more on growing the service business, which is ash handling and the mining service business.
+We are not concentrating on more of a coal trading also, we are reducing it.
+That is the reason revenue drop has happened, whereas profit has increased from year on.
+I mean, if you compare, it was EBITDA level, it was INR153 crore, and it is now, this nine months, it is INR207 crore.

 Done.
 Yeah.
 Thank you.